 10:30-11:30 am: Tour Top Zowe Client Use Cases from medium.com/zowe! – Dan Kelosky, Principal Software Engineer at Broadcom and Michael Bauer, Product Manager at Broadcom

 In this session we will walk through some common user scenarios for Zowe clients as outlined in our most popular blogs!
 Instead of reading the content, we will demo and explain the steps outlined in our top blogs with live Q&A.

-1:15-2:15 pm: Back to the Future with COBOL – John Mertic, Director of Program Management at the Linux Foundation
+1:15-2:15 pm: Back to the Future with COBOL – John Mertic, Executive Director at Open Mainframe Project

 COBOL is the lifeblood of mainframe applications that power the global econony.
 It is reliable, proven and the foundation of most mission critical financial services at the world’s biggest banks.
 Yet few people realize or acknowledge the profound impact the COBOL language has had over its 60-year history.
 In this panel, we’ll take a look at the COBOL’s history, the sudden demand for it, the academic landscape and the efforts of Open Mainframe Project and other organizations to create resources for COBOL and showcase its value to a broader audience.

 4-5 pm: Diagnosing Transient Performance Issues by Analyzing SMF 98 and 100 Records in Zowe – Daniel Wiegand, Senior Product Manager; and Daniel Rosa, Senior Software Engineer at IBM